 The wonderful Bratislava City Gallery houses several magnificent collections, making this iconic museum a fantastic place to visit while in Slovakia’s capital.

 The gallery, recognized as the second-largest gallery in Slovakia, is located in Bratislava’s downtown, close to the city’s main plaza and the Old Town Hall.
 The building is part of a larger complex that includes the Mirbach Palace and the Pálffy Palace.

 Its goals are to showcase some of the country’s significant visual art collections in rotating and permanent exhibits.
 Additional activities include unique inter-media exhibits.

-The gallery was opened in 1991, primarily to organize a collection of domestic pieces of art after World War II, particularly works by artists from Bratislava and its immediate surroundings.
+The gallery was opened in 1991 primarily to organize a collection of domestic art pieces after World War II, particularly works by artists from Bratislava and its immediate surroundings.